Apple Dam Campsite (km174)-Puketi rec area (km199)

 Mileage: 15.5mi/25km plus 2.5 miles walking around the Kauri Sanctuary.

 I was sad when it ended because then it was a few kms of strenuous sidling along slanted, eroded trail that went up and down constantly in short steep bursts.
 Along this section, I started to encounter many invasive species traps.
 Possums from Australia are by far the biggest nuisance in NZ.
-They were brought over to breed for their fur, escaped, and now the country has spent much time and money getting rid of them or at least keeping their numbers down.
+They were brought over to breed for their fur, escaped, and now the country has spent much time and money getting rid of them or at least keeping their numbers in check.
 In this case, the possum sticks its head into a baited trap and a spring release clamps down on the head.
 It makes for a pretty gruesome-looking aftermath.
-But don’t feel sorry for them, because they don’t.
-I saw traps with partial possum bodies and wondered what was eating them, since there’s not really any other predators besides stoats (small weasels).
-I was told later that possums eat each other.
+But don’t feel sorry for them, they are a huge pest.
+I later saw traps with partial possum bodies and wondered what was eating them, since there’s not really any other predators besides stoats (small weasels).
+I was told later that possums eat each other but that it might also have been pigs.
 They also eat just about anything, apparently, namely native vegetation, bird eggs, and birds.
 If you’re not careful, they will steal your dinner out of your food bag, as I was unfortunate to find out once on a hike.
 Yep, possums in NZ just suck.

 I also want to mention another uncomfortable thing about hiking through jungles and that is lots of spider webs.
 I have eaten a ton of spider webs over the past few days, since there never seems to be anybody in front of me to clear them.
 This morning I was quite surprised when a giant spider came into view out of the corner of my eye.
 I thought it was a character out of the Lord of the Rings but no, it was just a slightly large spider walking the rim of my visor.
 I gave it a pass and flicked it off.
 There is only one animal in New Zealand that can cause harm and that is the slightly poisonous white tailed spider.
 Apparently one TA hiker has already been unfortunate to get bitten by one this year.